andreribas/andreribas.github.io/sobre.md

 ---
 layout: page
-title: About
+title: Sobre
-permalink: /about/
+permalink: /sobre/
 ref: about
-lang: en
+lang: pt
 ---

 I'm just a Popcorn Master Chef Wannabe trying to code in this vast sea of web development technologies.